maxlcummins/Bioinformatics/README.md

 * [Coursera](https://www.coursera.org/)
 * [EdX](https://www.edx.org/)

-At the very least, basic knowledge of Python is required for the use of ARIBA, the scripts we use to process the outcoming data, and other pieces of software we use to analyse our sequences of interest.

 Currently, our pipelines for the generation of heatmaps and other figures utilise the R programming language.
+There are also other GUI-based approaches which are popular, such as the [Interactive tree of life] platform(https://itol.embl.de/) (iTOL).

 # Software